-This data can easily be queried, visualized or analyzed by directly accessing the database.
+This data can easily be queried, visualized, or analyzed by directly accessing the database.

 This off-chain storage provides the ability for enterprise organizations to query data in SQL rather than in a blockchain ledger.
 Also, by standardizing on a standard schema that’s agnostic of blockchain technology stacks, the off-chain storage enables the reuse of reports and other artifacts across projects, scenarios, and organizations.

-Not only traditional databases work together with blockchain ledgers, but the file storage also finds a natural place in a blockchain-powered solution.
+Not only do traditional databases work together with blockchain ledgers, but file storage also finds a natural place in a blockchain-powered solution.
 Azure Storage is used to store contracts and metadata associated with contracts.
-For example, from contracts to certificates, images used in the news and medical imagery, video originated from a continuum including police body cameras and major motion pictures.
+For example, from contracts to certificates, images used in the news, and medical imagery, video originated from a continuum including police body cameras and major motion pictures.
 Digital assets play a role in many blockchain-centric scenarios.

 Documents are not to be placed directly on the blockchain.
 Azure Blockchain Workbench supports the ability to add documents or other media content with blockchain business logic.
-A hash of the document or media content is stored in the blockchain and the actual document or media content is stored in the Azure Storage.
-The associated transaction information is delivered to the inbound message broker, is packaged up, signed, and routed to the blockchain.
+A hash of the document or media content is stored in the blockchain and the actual document or media content is stored in Azure Storage.
+The associated transaction information is delivered to the inbound message broker, packaged up, signed, and routed to the blockchain.
 This process triggers events that are shared via the outbound message broker.
 The SQL database consumes this information and sends it to the DB for later querying.
 More so, downstream systems could also consume these events to act appropriately.

-Assuming that their business actually needs a blockchain-powered solution, I’d first invite the IT managers to ask themselves the questions that I have identified in a previous point, there are a few tangible benefits of building and deploying a blockchain solution on azure:
+Assuming that their business needs a blockchain-powered solution, I’d first invite the IT managers to ask themselves the questions that I have identified in a previous point, there are a few tangible benefits of building and deploying a blockchain solution on azure: